Karen Williams is an associate attorney at Portner & Shure, P.A. Her practice focuses exclusively on U.S. immigration and nationality law.

 Ms. Williams has been practicing immigration law for almost a decade.
 In that time she has successfully handled numerous types of immigration matters for hundreds of clients.
 She has extensive experience with family-based immigration law, asylum cases, as well as deportation defense.
 She has helped many happy individuals obtain green cards and U.S. citizenship.
 She has handled a large number of cases before the immigration court, where she has successfully advocated for relief from removal based on: adjustment of status, asylum, cancellation of removal, waivers of inadmissibility, VAWA, and U-visas.

 Ms. Williams has assisted numerous employers with finding solutions to employment-based immigration matters, including H1-B, TN and L-1 petitions, labor certifications, I-140 immigrant petitions and adjustment applications.

 Ms. Williams earned her Juris Doctorate from the Hamline University School of Law.
-She received her Bachelor of Commerce Degree from University of Manitoba School of Business.
+She received her Bachelor of Commerce Degree from the University of Manitoba School of Business.
 She is a member of the Illinois Bar and also, and is also admitted to practice before the United States Court of Appeals for the Fourth circuit.
 She is also a member of the American Immigration Lawyers’ Association (AILA).

 Ms. Williams is originally from Canada and, personally understands the struggles of dealing with the American immigration legal system.
-Her own immigration challenges moved her to career in immigration law to help those who facing challenging immigration issues.
+Her own immigration challenges moved her to a career in immigration law to help those who facing challenging immigration issues.